Skip to main content

 This story is not about them.

-This is about the other imposters.
+This is aboutthe other impostors.

 The ones who never doubt anything.